National Fully Remote Use of IpsiHand Device in Hemiparetic Stroke

 Phase 2: Group 1 subjects will be provided with a Neurolutions IpsiHand BCI system, which combines a novel powered exoskeleton with a commercial EEG amplifier and active electrode system.
 The exoskeleton opens and closes the patient's hand in a three-finger pinch grip.
 Patients will use the BCI system on a minimum of 5 days per week for 12 weeks.
 Patients will complete five or more 10-minute runs of the BCI task per day.

 The IpsiHand system utilizes a Brain-Computer Interface (BCI) to enable operation of a robotic hand exoskeleton worn on the hand and wrist as participants are guided through a rehabilitation program on a tablet.
 Participants will complete 12 weeks of home therapy with the IpsiHand system.
-Motor function of their impaired upper extremity will be evaluated at baseline, at 4-week intervals, and 12 weeks completion of IpsiHand use.
+Motor function of their impaired upper extremity will be evaluated at baseline and at 12 weeks completion of IpsiHand use.

 Experimental: Standard of Care - Home Exercise Program for Upper Extremity